 Wider Access

-In December 2019, National Grid launched its’ Wider Access initiative, allowing a wider range of participants to access the Balancing Mechanism (BM).
+In December 2019, NESO launched its’ Wider Access initiative, allowing a wider range of participants to access the Balancing Mechanism (BM).

 The main components of Wider Access are: